DIYANAPV/llm-hackathon-MS-and-Chem-2025/README.md

 The above commands open the ports at http://0.0.0.0:5001 for chemcrow and http://0.0.0.0:8000 for MC Nest Hypothesis Generation.
 This provides ability to self-host these tools and integrate with any agents or models possible.

+## Integrating to TIB AIssistant

-Here, we integrate these APIs into TIB AIssistant which improves the hypothesis generation and validate chemical analysis using ChemCrow tools through the research workflow.
+We then integrate these APIs into TIB AIssistant as tools, which improves the hypothesis generation and validate chemical analysis using ChemCrow tools through the research workflow.
+The documentation on how to integrate tools into TIB AIssistant can be found [here](https://tibhannover.gitlab.io/orkg/tib-aissistant/web-app/storybook/?path=/docs/main-concepts-tools--docs).

 ## Experimentation